michael-emmi/bam-bam-boogieman/README.md

     gem install bam-bam-boogieman-X.Y.Z.gem

-If you have not used gems before, you may need to add the gem installation path to your executable path in order to locate the `bam` executable; if you've installed Ruby with [Homebrew](http://brew.sh) like I have, adding the following line to your `~/.profile` might work.
+If you have not used gems before, you may need to add the gem installation path to your executable path in order to locate the `bam` executable; if you’ve installed Ruby with [Homebrew](http://brew.sh) like I have, adding the following line to your `~/.profile` might work.